Body positivity

-Body positivity is a social movement focused on the acceptance of all bodies, regardless of size, shape, skin tone, gender, and physical abilities, while challenging present-day beauty standards as an undesirable social construct.
-Proponents focus on the appreciation of the functionality and health of the human body, instead of its physiological appearance.
+Body positivity is a social movement that promotes a positive view of all bodies, regardless of size, shape, skin tone, gender, and physical abilities.
+Proponents focus on the appreciation of the functionality and health of the human body instead of its physical appearance.

+This is related to the concept of body neutrality, which posits that a person's bodily appearance should have the least possible effect on their experience of life.

 Viewpoints

-Body-positive advocates believe that size, like race, gender, sexuality, and physical capability, is one of the many ways that our bodies are placed in a power and desirability hierarchy.
-In other words, judgments about one's physical appearance inherently place one on a certain rung of a ladder that rates and values one's desirability, effectively increasing or reducing one's power in society.
-The movement aims to challenge unrealistic ideals of physical attractiveness, build positive body image, and improve self-confidence.
-A central belief advocated is that beauty is a construct of society and that this construct should not determine one's confidence or self-worth.
-Individuals are encouraged to love themselves to the fullest while not only accepting but even embracing their physical traits.
+Body-positive advocates argue that body size—alongside race, gender, sexuality, and physical ability—is a key dimension through which individuals are socially valued or marginalized.
+Judgments about physical appearance, they contend, implicitly position individuals on a hierarchy of desirability, shaping their access to social power and influence.
+The movement seeks to challenge unrealistic standards of attractiveness, promote positive body image, and foster greater self-confidence.
+A central tenet of the movement is that beauty is a social construct and should not dictate an individual's confidence or sense of self-worth.
+It encourages people to cultivate self-love by not only accepting but actively embracing their physical characteristics.

-Body positivity has roots in the fat acceptance movement as well as the National Association to Advance Fat Acceptance.
-Body positivity differs from fat acceptance in that it is all encompassing and inclusive of all body types, whereas fat acceptance only advocates for individuals considered to be obese or overweight.
-The movement argues that neither fat-shaming nor skinny-shaming is acceptable, and that all body types can and should be celebrated.
+Body positivity has roots in the fat acceptance movement and organizations such as the National Association to Advance Fat Acceptance.
+While fat acceptance primarily advocates for individuals classified as overweight or obese, body positivity is broader in scope, promoting inclusivity across all body types.
+The movement asserts that neither fat-shaming nor skinny-shaming is acceptable, and that all bodies can—and should—be celebrated.

-Although body positivity is perceived as the celebration of one's physical appearance as it is, women are highly motivated to advocate the normalization of body hair, bodily fluids, menstruation, and to challenge preconceived ideas regarding a woman's appearance.
+Although body positivity is often associated with the celebration of physical appearance, many women also advocate for the normalization of body hair, bodily functions, and menstruation, challenging societal expectations surrounding female embodiment.